Symmetry Breaking in an Extended O(2) Model: Results

 At noninteger values of $q$, the specific heat generally shows two peaks.
-In the $h_q=\infty$ limit, it was found \cite{hostetler2021} that the first peak is only a crossover, but the second peak is associated with a second-order phase transition of the 2D Ising universality class.
+In the $h_q=\infty$ limit, it was found \cite{hostetler2021} that the small-$\beta$ peak is only a crossover, but the large-$\beta$ peak is associated with a second-order phase transition of the 2D Ising universality class.
 Here, we investigate the finite $h_q$ regime.

 First we consider the small-$\beta$ peak, which we know \cite{hostetler2021} is a crossover at $h_q=\infty$.
 On the other hand, this peak connects to the BKT transition of the $XY$ model when $h_q=0$.
 The question is; what happens at finite $h_q$?
 We find that the magnetic susceptibility plateaus with volume---indicating a crossover---since a phase transition here would result in divergence of the susceptibility with volume (see Fig.~\ref{trgsusccollapse_q4.1}).
 We conclude that the small-$\beta$ peak corresponds to a crossover even as $h_q\rightarrow 0$ and only becomes a BKT transition exactly at $h_q=0$.